Sober Curious Movement: 41% of Americans are Trying to Drink Less Alcohol

 Stay on top of emerging trends in CPG and discover more about how consumers shop at convenience stores.

-DOWNLOAD TAP INTO THE C-STORE CONSUMER
+DOWNLOAD TAP INTO THE C-STORE CONSUMERAbout the Consumer Sentiment Survey

 The consumer sentiment survey of 1,062 Americans was commissioned by NCS in December 2023 and was made up of U.S. adults ages 21+, who were asked about their drinking habits and preferences.
 Results were weighted to be representative of the U.S. population by age, gender, region, ethnicity, marital status, education level, and household income.